dbt-labs/docs.getdbt.com/website/docs/docs/cloud/privatelink/ip-restrictions.md

 If identical IP addresses are in both the allow and block configurations, whichever is entered second will fail to save.
 If an IP address is put into one list and an IP block that contains the address in the other, the expected behavior is:
 - IP block in blocklist and IP address in allowlist - IP range will be blocked except for the IP address on the allowlist.
-- IP block is on allowlist and IP address is on the blocklist - IP range will be allowed buy ths IP address will be blocked.
+- IP block is on the allowlist and IP address is on the blocklist - IP range will be allowed but the IP address will be blocked.

 :::